manpenaloza/manpenaloza-website/content/blog/what-are-those-peerdepenedencies-in-a-nodejs-project/index.md

 ---
 title: What are those PeerDependencies in a NodeJS project?
-date: "2019-04-13T22:12:03.284Z"
+date: "2019-04-13"
 description: PeerDependencies, one of the terms that brought up confusion to my mind when I first got the PeerDependency warning in my terminal.
 In this blog post I'll write down what I found out about NodeJS PeerDependencies in a way that also might help others to better understand this topic.
-cover_image:
 tags: npm, nodejs, javascript
 slug: what-are-those-peerdepenedencies-in-a-nodejs-project
 ---

-*PeerDependencies*, one of the terms that brought up confusion at least to me when I got a PeerDependency warning in my terminal like the following:
+_PeerDependencies_, one of the terms that brought up confusion at least to me when I got a PeerDependency warning in my terminal like the following:

 ![alt text](https://thepracticaldev.s3.amazonaws.com/i/3saoi2jo707mx6uzzqrg.jpg "NPM peer dependency warning")

 [Recent happenings about a malicious code attack in a node package](https://github.com/dominictarr/event-stream/issues/116) that heavily include the topic of PeerDependencies finally made me that curious about this topic to start some deeper investigation about how PeerDependencies work.
 In this blog post I'll write down what I found out about NodeJS PeerDependencies in a way that also might help you to better understand this topic.

 Searching for `"What are peer dependencies"` using Google - of course - returns some results.
 Nevertheless none of the main references Google returned made me understand PeerDependencies in way I was satisfied with.
 After some time I found this [Stackoverflow Page](https://stackoverflow.com/questions/26737819/why-use-peer-dependencies-in-npm-for-plugins/34645112#34645112) including a great PeerDependency explanation of [Stijn De Witt](https://stackoverflow.com/users/286685/stijn-de-witt).
 His explanation came quite close to a version that made me understand the basics of PeerDependencies and brought up some imaginary "Aha!" moments (Thank you Stijn!).
 But somehow and as I am more a visual learning type Stijn's "text-driven" Stackoverflow explanation did not bring up that imaginary last-mile satisfaction for me in terms of understanding PeerDependencies.
 As a result I draw some code around his explanation (you can see quoted below) and suddenly things became more clear to me.

 ## What's the problem?